tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 * Requires management of multiple certificates.
 * Requires major changes to the base protocol to support dual certificate binding and validation.
+* Complicates debuggability and troubleshooting, since validation failures may arise from either chain.

 # PQ-Only Certificates